 For example, you could meet the officials in a place like London or Dubai.
 This option obviously involves extra fees, as you must pay for the travel and accommodation of the Vanuatu officials at your nearest Consulate.

 The second option might delay your passport issuance, as travel arrangements will need to be made.

 Aside from travel arrangements (yours or the government officials, you decide), you will need to pay the additional $400 fee at this point, which includes $250 for the passport application, $50 for the citizenship commission fee, and $100 for certificate fees.

-After the ceremony, you will be issued a Naturalization certificate which will allow you to apply for and obtain a Vanuatu passport.
+After the ceremony, you will be issued a Naturalization certificate, which will allow you to apply for and obtain a passport from Vanuatu.